joth/bash-dotfiles/README.md

 # bash-dotfiles

 ## Platforms
+Tested on
-Tested on Windows 7 with Cygwin.
+* Windows 7 with Cygwin.
+* Ubuntu 16.04.1 LTS

 ## Installation